 The perfect forkful contains at least one olive, one tortellini, and a few slices of salami!
 (As you can see I’ve done extensive research on this topic!)

-I have a confession.
-I am NOT a green olive fan.
+Confession time… I am NOT a green olive fan.
 Not at all!
 BUT…I LOVE them in this salad!
-I love them so much… I seek them out so that my fork has one of them on there before I take bite!
+So much… I seek them out so that my fork has one of them on there before I take bite!

 My point…if you’re not a green olive lover…give it a chance before you turn up your nose.
 I think you’ll be pleasantly surprised.